-What type of quotes you included in your release?
+What type of quotes do you include in your release?
 Make sure that the quotes you provide come from credible sources who are directly affected by your news.

 Did you use conversational language?
 Avoid industry jargon.
 Provide insights and not information.

-If your source doesn’t say it very well and you think you can say it better, edit it.
+If the source text is unclear, edit it to convey the message better.
 Journalists should use it in the story they are going to write, otherwise, they are going to arrange for an interview to get new quotes.

 Check your format.
 A release follows a standard format: headline, dateline, lede, body, boilerplate, and media contact.

 If your release doesn’t follow this structure, your content will automatically get deleted.
 Journalists are strict when it comes to formatting.
-Basically, releases are written like news.
+Releases are written like news.

 Check if your content has complete elements.
 Submitting it, without checking the format is not going to help you get media coverage.

 A release follows the inverted pyramid of writing.
 The information is presented based on the degree of significance.